Androz2091/discord-backup/README.md

 ```

 **clearGuildBeforeRestore**: Whether to clear the guild (roles, channels, etc... will be deleted) before the backup restoration (recommended).
+**maxMessagesPerChannel**: Maximum of messages to restore in each channel.
+"0" won't restore any messages.

 ## Example Bot